RopeScore/ropescore.com/privacy.md

 title: Privacy and Cookie Policy
 ---

-# Privacy Policy

-The company Swantzer, located in Sweden owns and operates RopeScore.
+The company Swantzter, located in Sweden owns and operates RopeScore.

 ### Swantzer may collect the following data